Reflections and Future Planning: A Journey Through 2025

-In this final episode of 2025, Raakhee and Sue offer personal end of year reflections, taking stock of what they've learned about themselves and the rapidly changing world after a year of exploring global signals.
-Sue shares the discovery that she loves solving "puzzles"—be they policy, financing, or strategy—and confirms her deep commitment to women's health and longevity issues.
+In this final episode of 2025, Raakhee and Sue offer personal end of year reflections.
+They take stock of what they've learned about themselves and the rapidly changing world after a year of exploring global signals.
+Sue shares her discovery that she loves solving "puzzles"—be they policy, financing, or strategy—and confirms her deep commitment to women's health and longevity issues.
 Raakhee reflects on her appreciation for meaningful work, collaborative ideation, and playing in the imaginative realm.

 Looking outward, the hosts discuss the frightening acceleration of change and the challenge of keeping up.
 The biggest collective concern is the widening divide between the "haves and have-nots" in the emerging K-shaped economy, where essential goods are becoming luxuries.
 However, the overriding message is one of hope, celebrating human creativity, endurance, and the empowerment of individuals to shape the uncertain future.